Modeling Ringdown: Beyond the Fundamental Quasi-Normal Modes: Fitting Coefficients for Excitations

 \section{Fitting Coefficients for \qnm{} Excitations}

 For convenience, here we have collected all fitting formulas and related coefficients.
 In particular, if one is interested in the \qnm{} excitations from initially nonspinning, quasicircular binary black hole coalescence, then we present the following algorithmic description to apply the model presented in Sec.~\ref{sec:MAPPING}.
+For additional convenience, a basic usage and plotting example has been made available in reference \cite{London:2016err_web}.
 The primary inputs of our model are the binary's component masses, $\mathrm{m_1}$ and $\mathrm{m_2}$.
 The primary output of our model is the \rd{} portion $\psi_4(t)$, starting 10 ($M $) after the peak luminosity in the $l=m=2$ spherical multipole.
 Therefore, throughout what follows, $t=0$ corresponds to 10 ($M $) after the $l=m=2$ spherical multipole, and values of $t<0$ are to generally be considered outside of the fit's domain of applicability.
 First, given $\mathrm{m_1}$ and $\mathrm{m_2}$, one may calculate the symmetric mass-ratio via With the symmetric mass-ratio, one may use a phenomenological fitting formula to quickly estimate the remnant \bh{'s} final mass, $M$, and dimensionless spin, $j=S/M^2$.
 While we present fitting formulas in Appendix~\ref{app:mf_jf}, an alternative formula may be found in \cite{Rezzolla:2007rd}.
 Now with the final \bh{'s} parameters at hand, individual \qnm{} frequencies, may be most readily obtained by using the fitting formulas presented in \cite{Berti:2005ys}.
 Alternatively one may use the tabulated values for $M\omega_{lmn}$ available at \cite{Berti:2005ys_web}.
 We have that estimates for the complex \qnm{} excitation factors, $A_{lmn}$, may be found by evaluating the following series of equations:

-Values for $|a_u|$ are listed in Table \ref{tab:mag_coeffs_table}.
-Values for $\alpha_u$ are listed in Table \ref{tab:ang_coeffs_table}.
+Values for $|a_u|$ and $\alpha_u$ are given in \eqns{eq:fit_fun_A220}{eq:fit_fun_A550}.
 For the second order \qnm{s} discussed in Sec. \ref{sec:Beyond}, we have that where for the (2,2,0)(2,2,0) mode we find that and for the (2,2,0)(3,3,0) mode, Keeping in mind that all tabulated coefficients correspond to $T_0=10$ ($M $), the full time domain \rd{} waveform may be calculated by first evaluating the spheroidal harmonics, $_{-2}S_{lm}(j\tilde{\omega}_{lmn},\theta,\phi)$ (via \cite{leaver85}), then evaluating

 where

 Alternatively, one may calculate the spherical multipole moments by evaluating

 where